dgcamblor/UMIvar/Biología y medicina/Epigenética/Horvath's clock.md

 The first [[Epigenetic clock]] that aimed at predicting age through a multi-tissue predictor that uses DNA methylation.

-It uses a characterized set of 353 CpG sites
+It uses a characterized set of 353 CpG sites [@horvathDNAMethylationAge2013].

-Based on the methylation state of 353 CpG dinucleotides.
+## Methodology

+Horvath analyzed methylation data available from cancer samples from the TCGA.
+He used a penalized regression model ([[Elastic net]]) to obtain the selection of 353 CpGs [@horvathDNAMethylationAge2013].